4GeeksAcademy/python-beginner-programming-exercises/exercises/08.2-How-Much-The-Wedding-Costs/README.md

 | Up to 200 people      | $15,000   |
 | More than 200 people  | $20,000   |

+> Note: The quantities in the table include the specified number.
+For example, "Up to 50 people" is inclusive of 50.

 ## 📝 Instructions:

-1. Please write an algorithm that prompts the user for the number of people attending their wedding and prints the corresponding price in the console.
+1. Complete the algorithm that prompts the user for the number of people attending their wedding and prints the corresponding price in the console.
+2. Extend the given code on the left to cover all possible ranges of guests.
+3. Make sure that your code correctly calculates and prints the price in the console based on the user's input.

 For example, if the user says that `20` people are attending to the wedding, it must cost `$4,000` dollars.